-In January 1996, the Company entered into a lease agreement with an unrelated third party for a new corporate office facility, which the Company occupied in February 1997.
+In January 1996, the Company entered into a lease agreement with an unrelated third party for a new corporate office facility, in Canonsburg, Pennsylvania, which the Company occupied in February 1997.
 In May 2004, the Company entered into the first amendment to this lease agreement, effective January 1, 2004.
 The lease was extended from an original period of ten years, with an option for five additional years, to a period of 18 years from the inception date, with an option for five additional years.
-The Company incurred lease rental expense related to this facility of \$1.3 million in 2009, 2008 and 2007.
-The future minimum lease payments are \$1.4 million per annum from January 1, 2010 through December 31, 2014.
+The Company incurred lease rental expense related to this facility of \$1.3 million in 2010, 2009 and 2008.
+The future minimum lease payments are \$1.4 million per annum from January 1, 2011 through December 31, 2014.
 The future minimum lease payments from January 1, 2015 through December 31, 2019 will be determined based on prevailing market rental rates at the time of the extension, if elected.
 The amended lease also provided for the lessor to reimburse the Company for up to \$550,000 in building refurbishments completed through March 31, 2006.
 These amounts have been recorded as a reduction of lease expense over the remaining term of the lease.

-In August 2009, the Company's Ansoft U.S. subsidiary extended the executive office space lease agreement for a period of approximately three years and ten months, commencing February 15, 2011 and expiring December 31, 2014.
+In August 2009, the Company's Ansoft U.S. subsidiary extended the executive office space lease agreement in Pittsburgh, Pennsylvania for a period of approximately three years and ten months, commencing February 15, 2011 and expiring December 31, 2014.
 Total required minimum payments under the operating lease will be \$570,000 for each of the years 2011 through 2014.

-The Company has also entered into various noncancellable operating leases for equipment and office space.
-Office space lease expense totaled \$12.4 million, \$9.3 million and \$6.3 million for the years ended December 31, 2009, 2008 and 2007, respectively.
-Future minimum lease payments under noncancellable operating leases for office space in effect at December 31, 2009 are \$9.8 million in 2010, \$5.7 million in 2011, \$4.2 million in 2012 and \$3.1 million each in 2013 and 2014.
+The Company has also entered into various noncancellable operating leases for equipment and office space, including the locations referenced above.
+Office space lease expense totaled \$11.5 million, \$12.4 million and \$9.3 million for the years ended December 31, 2010, 2009 and 2008, respectively.
+Future minimum lease payments under noncancellable operating leases for office space in effect at December 31, 2010 are \$10.0 million in 2011, \$7.2 million in 2012, \$4.5 million in 2013, \$4.2 million in 2014 and \$1.5 million in 2015.